Sida's work in Somalia

 Maternal mortality has decreased

-Although maternal mortality has decreased significantly over the past 20 years, the level still remains very high.
+Maternal mortality has declined over the past 20 years, but levels remain very high.2

 Many human rights violations

-In terms of democracy, the rule of law and human rights, the situation in the country is dire.
-All parties in the on-going armed conflicts commit human rights violations.
-Access to formal justice is extremely limited, especially in rural areas.
+The situation regarding democracy, the rule of law and human rights is serious.
+All parties to the ongoing armed conflicts are committing human rights violations.
+Access to formal justice is limited, especially in rural areas.